CMU-SAFARI/ABACuS/README.md

 ## Coming soon to our repository

-* ABACuS Verilog description
+* ABACuS hardware design (Verilog description)
-* CACTI-based area, power, and energy analysis
+* CACTI-based area, power, and energy analyses
 * Methodical approach to launching Slurm runs
+* Push-button script to replicate all results in the paper

 ## Contacts:
 Ataberk Olgun (ataberk.olgun [at] safari [dot] ethz [dot] ch)